rasmartins/typemux/examples/graphql-import/README.md

 ## Use Cases

-1. **Schema Migration**: Convert existing GraphQL schemas to TypeMux IDL for multi-format code generation
+1. **Schema Migration**: Convert existing GraphQL schemas to TypeMUX IDL for multi-format code generation
 2. **API Unification**: Combine GraphQL APIs with Protobuf/OpenAPI using a single schema source
 3. **Multi-Format Generation**: Import GraphQL, then generate Protobuf and OpenAPI from the same source
 4. **Documentation**: Generate comprehensive API documentation across multiple formats
-5. **Polyglot Services**: Use TypeMux as a lingua franca between GraphQL, gRPC, and REST services
+5. **Polyglot Services**: Use TypeMUX as a lingua franca between GraphQL, gRPC, and REST services

 ## Known Limitations